2 billion people around the world have heard the story of a specialist classical music center in Stevns, Denmark

-SCS strengthens the quality of an already strong music scene in Denmark, alongside contributing to the spread of a quintessentially Danish approach to working: High quality training and focus going hand in hand with socializing, good home-grown food and strong respect for individual personalities.
+The school has succeeded in bringing classical music to new audiences and in untraditional surroundings.
+It challenges and strengthens both international and Danish talents that are brought together.
+A solid foundation for their future is planted whilst on Danish soil through world class teaching, essential networking and a healthy life balance.
+SCS strengthens the quality of an already strong music scene in Denmark, whilst contributing to the spread of a quintessentially Danish approach to working: High quality training and focus going hand in hand with socializing, good home-grown food and strong respect for individual personalities.

 Figures from Hypefactors show that the story of SCS, which attracts young musicians and supports them each with non traditional methods, has received 2.1 billion unique views in 5 continents – well helped along the way by an event where the cellists played for a herd of Hereford cows in Stevns.
 On April 25, The New York Times visited, and were so taken by the story that they placed Scandinavian Cello School on their front page.
 Since then, the article has spread to numerous outlets including CNN, The Guardian, The Sun, Classic FM, Sueddeutsche Zeitung, Euronews, The Late Show, NPR, The Telegraph, El Dia, CBC, France Musique, CPR, The Straits Times, Klara Radio, RTL-HR, TV2, Politiken …

 SCS has made a pledge to Danish music life for the future – targeted to the 3 walks of formal Danish music education (music school – MGK – academies) and in 2022 started a specialist program to inspire, educate and motivate a new and upcoming generation of Danish based musicians and audiences.